Gabemedia/nukeworld/nukeworld/README.md

 - Enhanced user experience by providing more accurate visual feedback for quest rewards
 - Major fix to quest handling across game in multiple modals and components.

+### Version 0.1.7.0 (2024-07-02)
+## Changelog

+... (previous entries remain unchanged)

+### Version 0.1.6.1 (Current Date)
+- Updated MainMenu to include a "Delete All" button for clearing local storage
+- Improved GameSettings with consistent styling and layout matching other components
+- Added easy access to return to the main menu from GameSetting
+- Enhanced UserLogin with a button to return to the main menu
+- Improved CreditsRoll with better typography and graphical elements
+- Ensured consistent styling across all components (MainMenu, UserLogin, GameSettings, CreditsRoll)
+- Fixed issue where GameSettings was not displaying when accessed from MainMenu
+- Improved overall user interface and user experience with consistent button styles and layouts
+- Updated color scheme to maintain the post-apocalyptic theme across all components
+- Ensured all components have proper navigation options to improve user flow
+- Added confirmation dialog for the "Delete All" functionality to prevent accidental data loss

 ## Getting Started